 - On every dollar spent on eligible U.S. Shipping purchases

-- Per dollar spent on dining at restaurants.
+- On every dollar spent on dining at restaurants.

 The card earns one point per dollar for all other types of spending.